Streaming Architecture, Infrastructure, Data Governance

 A typical hybrid pattern involves running Kafka clusters in both environments with bi-directional replication.
 For example, a financial services firm might process transactions in an on-premises cluster for compliance, replicate sanitized events to a cloud cluster for analytics and machine learning, then stream insights back on-prem for operational systems.

 Successful hybrid architectures require careful network design.
-VPN tunnels or dedicated interconnects like AWS Direct Connect and Azure ExpressRoute provide secure, low-latency connectivity between environments.
+VPN tunnels or dedicated interconnects (like AWS Direct Connect, which provides private fiber connections to AWS, or Azure ExpressRoute for private Azure connectivity) provide secure, low-latency connectivity between environments.
 However, network latency between datacenters and cloud regions introduces replication lag that applications must tolerate.
 Bandwidth constraints also limit throughput, requiring prioritization of which topics replicate and in which direction.

 Replication Strategies for Multi-Environment Consistency